oottppxx/enigma2/plugins/README.md

   tries to resume the service afterwards - apparently some images don't do it by default, so if you want to confirm, just activate debug and check the debug log.

+* BigMac attempts to monitor IPTV streams and restart them if they get stuck.

 * Frenchs adds some spice to Heinz (see below), marking catchup supporting channels as the M3U download is proxied through it; as usual, it supports both Vaders API as well as Xtream-Codes API.